 How will you transition your audience from simply watching your YouTube videos to actually contacting you?

 Are there other things you can do to monetize?
 Can you become an affiliate?
 Create a course?
 An email list or a blog?

 Make sure you are continuing your education constantly.
-Learn from other creators.
-Take note of what they are doing, how you can improve your videos, your quality, your value, and your monetization.
+Learning from other creators will help you become a successful YouTuber.
+Take note of what they are doing, how you can improve your videos, video quality, value, and monetization.